valkyrie-max/personalBlog/src/posts/coding/coding-1.md

 As mentioned previously, I’ve learned that there should not be any bad connotations with taking breaks.
 However, before taking the actual 24 hours of a break, I’ve decided to stop working on my project.
 The major reason for that being that I got stuck on the JavaScript file.

 By this time, the scope has been approved and I (somewhat) happily started working on my beloved recommendation quiz.
-I outlined all of the questions with all of the possible options, animes that could be potential recommendations, the design was finished as well.
+I outlined all of the questions with all of the possible options, anime that could be potential recommendations, the design was finished as well.
 Next, I finished up my HTML markup and a bit of CSS to make it look a bit prettier.
 “Well, time to do some JavaScript!”
 I thought to myself only to see my dreams shatter in front of my eyes once I got stuck in the first ten lines of code.

 I panicked.
 I knew that I had nearly two more weeks on the project.
 Then, I calmed down a bit and started googling whatever I had issues with.
 I glued the shards back together and my dream looked somewhat the same.
 Do you want to guess what happened next?
 Yes, the dream has been shattered again because I could not read almost every piece of code that I had been coming across.
 I felt incredibly discouraged.
 I was thinking to myself that I should’ve paid more attention in class, asked more questions, taken more notes…wait…notes!